d0ugal/dm/_posts/007 - Vagrant.markdown

 [Vagrant](http://vagrantup.com/) is a command line tool for managing virtual machines aimed at virtualising your development environment.
-It is essentially a wrapper around Oracle's [VirtualBox](http://www.virtualbox.org/).
-However, while a wrapper its an awesome one and makes the whole process super slick, quick and easy.
+It is essentially a wrapper around Oracle's [VirtualBox](http://www.virtualbox.org/) but a very good one.

-Getting started is really easy.
-There is a quick start on the Vagrant website or you can try my version and grab a generic environment I've setup.
-You need to think of Vagrant projects as a bit like a github repo, you have one per directory so you can feel free to create one in your projets folder.
+Getting started is really easy, there is a good quick start on the Vagrant website, or you can try my version to get a development environment I've been using.
+Vagrant projects are initialised for a directory, in a way like a git/hg repository is, so you have one per folder and you can then just create one in your project root.
+This means you can version control the VagrantFile itself and make sure all the developers on the project are using the same environment.
+Very cool.

     :::bash
     sudo gem update --system